-However, three KPIs feed into future-proofing your organisation and helping your hospice reach sustainability.
+However, three KPIs feed into future-proofing your organisation and helping your charity reach sustainability.

 Here are our recommendations: